hotosm/drone-tm/docs/about/faq.md

       We have two angles to increase the number of supported drones:

-      1. Support for interfacing with flight plan software such as DroneDeploy and Litchi, meaning any drone supported there is supported by DroneTM.
+      1. Support for interfacing with flight plan software such as DroneDeploy, Litchi, DroneLink, meaning any drone supported there is supported by DroneTM.

       2. Support for Open-Source flight plan software such as ArduPilot and iNAV,